ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     If your OAuth 2.0 development servers (the OP and the RS) require HTTPS and use self-signed certificates you will need to accommodate that as described in [Apple's Technical Q&A: HTTPS and Test Servers](https://developer.apple.com/library/archive/qa/qa1948/_index.html).

-    To install a CA root certificate on an iOS device simulator, for example, drag and drop the certificate file on a, preferably `Settings`, screen, follow the installation prompt, and, on a more recent version of iOS, enable the certificate in `General` > `About` > `Certificate Trust Settings`.
+    To install a CA root certificate on an iOS device simulator, for example, drag and drop the certificate file on a (preferably `Settings`) screen, follow the installation prompt, and, on a more recent version of iOS, enable the certificate in `General` > `About` > `Certificate Trust Settings`.
 It may take more than one attempt to engage the installation process.
 In that case don't get discouraged and keep trying; eventually the simulator will cooperate.

     > A [short video](https://forgerock.wistia.com/medias/1wft6023jm) shows the installation flow on an iOS 12.1 simulator.